-Failing to properly plan your letter of resignation may well burn bridges with the company you’ve worked so hard for and taint your list of connections within that company—a list which may well help you grow your career in the future.
+Not knowing how to write a resignations letter and failing to properly plan your letter of resignation may well burn bridges with the company you’ve worked so hard for and taint your list of connections within that company—a list which may well help you grow your career in the future.

 Is a resignation letter required by law?

 Letters of resignation are one of the first stages of career transformation and growth.
 As serving a notice period is required under UAE labour law, it's important to give a resignation letter to evidence a date from which you will be serving your notice.
 We do recommend checking your employment contract to ensure you comply with any agreements made when you started your job.

 If you aren’t sure, try checking your induction handbook or any literature you were provided with on your first day.
 Your contract also might include details as to what’s expected of you when terminating your employment, so read through it again before you take any action.
 When in doubt, it’s always a good idea to make your resignation formal with a letter.

 How to write a resignation letter

 Before you sit down to write anything, it’s important that you think through your decision to leave your current role.
 Once you’re confident that seeking a new opportunity is the right move for you, the next step is to download the Robert Half Salary Guide so you can benchmark your remuneration package options and growth opportunities against the UAE hiring market.